Back to Blog

 Trap 1: Confusing 'Equal Opportunity' with 'Equal Outcome'

 Australia values equality of opportunity, not equality of outcome.
-A 'fair go' means everyone gets the same chance to succeed, but it does not mean everyone ends up with the same result.
-Watch for answer options that describe equal income or identical outcomes — these are usually incorrect.
+A 'fair go' means everyone gets the same chance to succeed, not that everyone ends up with the same result.
+Watch for answer options that describe equal income or identical outcomes.
+Those are usually wrong.

 Trap 2: Assuming Australia Has a State Religion